uliashem/Christmas/README.md

 ## 🌠 Features

-1. Ability to see the number of days before Christmas.
+1. Ability to see the number of days,  hours, minutes, seconds before Christmas.
 2. Ability to turn on Christmas music.

 ## 👨‍💻 Installation